Annual Survey of Hours and Earnings linked to 2011 Census - England and Wales

 View ASHE linked to 2011 Census - England and Wales

-ADR UK is inviting applications for funding to conduct policy-relevant research using ADR England flagship datasets, including ASHE linked to 2011 Census.
+ADR UK is funding policy-relevant research using ADR England flagship datasets.
 Research fellows will address priority research questions, generate insights and demonstrate the value of ADR England data.
-Find out more about this funding opportunity on the UKRI funding finder.
+These datasets are held securely within the Office for National Statistics (ONS) Secure Research Service or other trusted research environments.

 “This project addresses weaknesses in our evidence base – improving the quality of longitudinal earnings data and extending coverage to a broader range of characteristics –that should enable researchers to give new and innovative insights into the wage and employment dynamics of the lowest paid.”